jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/03-subsets.rst

 A Bent Exposed subset must have only one Unrestricted Candidate to be viable.
 The other Candidates are all Restricted.
-The Unrestricted Candidate must have an instances in :term:`Pattern Cell`\s of both Groups outside the intersection and may have instances in Pattern Cells in the Intersection.
+The Unrestricted Candidate must have an instances in :term:`Pattern Cell`\s of both :term:`House`\s outside the intersection and may have instances in Pattern Cells in the Intersection.
 The Restricted Candidates are only present in pattern cells in that are fully in one :term:`House` or the other.

-The Unrestricted Candidate can be True in at least one or both Groups, perhaps both, but can never be False in both.
+The Unrestricted Candidate can be True in at least one or both Houses, but can never be False in both.
 Therefore, any Ccell outside the pattern that can see all Unrestricted Candidate instances in the Cell Pattern cannot be True, resulting in their elimination.